 Yes, I can talk to that attractive woman!

 Believing that I can that was the first step.
-I still had to do the work to become a great speaker, to start a business, and about male and female interaction.
+I still had to do the work to become a great speaker, to start a business, and learn about male and female interaction.

 To apply what I’ve learned, I joined Toastmasters and practiced speaking, took small steps in building a business, and talked to lots of women.

 The simple change in my beliefs made it all possible.

 Fear and doubt are what kept me from going after what I truly wanted.
 Change can be scary and uncomfortable, but it’s necessary for growth.

 Your greatest achievements and dream life is yours for the taking.
 But you must be courageous and live out your destiny.

 The first step begins with your mindset.
 It’s time for you to do some introspective work.
 Ask yourself:

-What stories and narratives are you telling yourself?
+“What stories and narratives am I telling myself?”

-Are they allowing you to achieve your goals?
+“Are they allowing me to achieve my goals?”

 If not, then it’s time to challenge them!

 Know that your beliefs developed somewhere in your past.
 Recognize where they came from and identify the ones that no longer serve you.
-Eliminate your false self and find your true self, one that has an honest, compassionate and functional relationship with yourself.
+Eliminate your false self and find your true self – one that has an honest, compassionate and functional relationship with yourself.

 Once you achieve that, you can do the same with others.
-I know for a fact that you want to become a stronger version of yourself, or else you wouldn’t be reading this!
+I know for a fact that you want to become a more powerful version of yourself, or else you wouldn’t be reading this.

 Maybe you don’t think you can have a healthy body, start your business, or deserve an attractive woman.